 With the addition of a built-in GPS, sporty fitness fanatics will enjoy the Versa 3 as a major upgrade to the previous Versa and Versa 2.

 If you can live with running or biking using your phone’s connected GPS, there isn’t a huge imperative to upgrade from the Versa 2.
-But as a new watch, it's a compelling option, especially now it boasts both Alexa and Google voice assistants and phone calls from your wrist.
+But as a new fitness watch, it's a compelling option, especially now it boasts both Alexa and Google voice assistants and phone calls from your wrist.

-Where we think the Versa 3 really wins is being a third cheaper than the top-end Fitbit Sense, and so offers great value if your main priorities are fitness and core smart features rather than a ton of possibly overwhelming health stats.
+Where we think the Versa 3 really wins is being a third cheaper than the top-end Fitbit Sense, and so offers great value if your main priorities are fitness and core smart features rather than a ton of possibly overwhelming - and underused - health stats.

 Price comparison from over 24,000 stores worldwide